UberMayinch/Algorithmic-Programming/implementations/README.md

 # implementations
-implementations of algorithms from the Advanced Algorithms Design course
+implementations of algorithms from the Algorithm Analysis and Design course